kurron/ansible-mongodb/README.md

 of [MongoDB](https://www.mongodb.org/) into an [Ubuntu 14.04](http://www.ubuntu.com/) instance.
 The playbook is:

 * quick -- normally taking only a few seconds to execute
-* configurable -- some of the more useful MongoDB settings are exposed as a convenient, single configuration file
+* configurable -- some of the more useful MongoDB settings are exposed as a single configuration file
 * convenient -- the default settings enable the most advanced storage engine MongoDB supports and are suitable for many projects